 Will a VPN extension help me bypass geo-restrictions on streaming sites?

 Sometimes.
 VPN extensions can mask your location, but streaming services actively block VPN IPs and may throttle or block access.
 If you’re focused on streaming, test multiple servers and consider providers known for reliable unblocking.
+Edge vpn location: how to choose the best server for speed, streaming access, privacy, and reliability 2026

 Is it safe to install any browser extension to get a VPN?

 Safer only if you install from a reputable provider and verify the extension’s permissions.
 Be cautious of extensions asking for broad access beyond the browser, and review user reviews and security advisories.
-How to get vpn on chromebook unblocked

 How do I install a VPN extension on Chrome, Edge, or Firefox?